dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ![New Azure SQL Database dialog](publish-to-azure-webapp-using-vs/_static/sql_create.png)

-After creation is completed the dialog is automatically closed and the **Configure Azure SQL Database** dialog gets focus again:
+After creation is completed the dialog is automatically closed and the **Connect to Azure SQL Database** dialog gets focus again:

 * The new instance that was just created is automatically selected.
 * Select **Next**.

 ![Select Next](publish-to-azure-webapp-using-vs/_static/sql_select.png)

-In the next step of the **Configure Azure SQL Database** dialog:
+In the next step of the **Connect to Azure SQL Database** dialog:

 * Enter the **Database connection user name** and **Database connection password** fields.
 These are the details your application will use to connect to the database at runtime.
 Best practice is to avoid using the same details as the admin username & password used in the previous step.
 * Select **Finish**.